 Professor Constantine (Dinos) Arcoumanis

 In 1999 Professor Arcoumanis founded the International Journal of Engine Research (JER) and he is now acting as its Editor for Europe.
-He is author and co-author of more than 200 publications and has recently edited and co-authored a Springer-Verlag monograph on "Flow and Combustion in Automotive Engines".
+He is author and co-author of some 230 publications and in 2009 he edited and co-authored a Springer-Verlag monograph on "Flow and Combustion in Automotive Engines".
 Since 2010 he is also the co-ordinator of the World Cities World Class (WC2) University Network which brings together like-minded international institutions located in the heart of world cities for addressing through research and education issues around transport, global health, business and cultural industries.
 In September 2012 Professor Arcoumanis was appointed Ambassador-at-Large of the Hellenic Republic with responsibility for Energy Policy and New Technologies.

 - Internal combustion engines

 - Application of laser diagnostics and computational fluid dynamics to internal combustion engines

 - Environmental engineering